Gustavomartin94/Real-Estate/README.md

-This is a script to predict the price of a new property with 6 differents features in a particulary city (Buenos Aires)
+This is a script to predict the price of a new property with 6 different characteristics in a particular city (Buenos Aires)